apache/whimsy/www/board/agenda/README.md

     [views/layout/header.js.rb](views/layout/header.js.rb)
   * Adding the path to the `route` method in [views/router.js.rb](views/router.js.rb)
-  * Adding a React component for the page to `views/pages`
+  * Adding a Vue component for the page to `views/pages`
   * Adding any new files to [views/app.js.rb](views/app.js.rb)
   * Adding a specification to [specs/other_views_specs.rb](specs/other_views_specs.rb)